Chair: John O'Keefe (2021-2023)

 THL 272.
 Theological Ethics: Sexual and Gender Issues.
 3 credits.
 (Same as WGS 272)

-This course investigates the nature and sources of moral obligation, moral virtue, justice, wisdom, and a good human life from a Christina theological perspective and applies this perspective to sexual and gender issues.
-P: One Magis Core Philosophical Ideas course.
+This course investigates the nature and sources of moral obligation, moral virtue, justice, wisdom, and a good human life from a Christian theological perspective and applies this perspective to sexual and gender issues.
+P: Philosophical Ideas course.

 THL 273.
 Theological Ethics: Moral Perception and Moral Blindness.
 3 credits.